josefs/meta-paper/paper.md

 early as possible.
 It also moves constant expressions out of loops.

-Another popular way to achieve CSE is to represent the syntax tree as a dag and thereby get sharing as a side effect of the representation.
+Another popular way to achieve CSE is to represent the syntax tree as a DAG and thereby get sharing as a side effect of the representation.
 We've chosed to use a simpler tree based representation with an explicit `let` construct for sharing which allows us to make local decisions about what to share and what to